 In an accessible low cabinet (away - far away - from the stove), station snack foods for the kids: peanut butter, bread, jelly, raisins, cereal bars, cereal, chips, and zip-close bags.

 This is also a good spot for storing lunch boxes.
 Grouping these items makes it easy for kids to pack their own lunches.

 Our pullout breakfast drawer was instituted when my kids were 3 and 4 years old.
 I'd leave a small cup of milk on the lowest shelf in the fridge.

 In the morning, they'd pour their cereal and milk with no help required from Mom, who was rewarded for their creativity with an extra hour of sleep on Saturday mornings.

 Oh yeah.
 You eat in the kitchen too!
 So you'll need to make room for your daily dishes, your serving dishes, glasses, and utensils in here, as well.

-Put them all in one area, please, and as close to the sink and/or dishwasher as you can get them to minimize the time spent putting clean dishes away.
+Put them all in one area, and as close to the sink and dishwasher as you can get them to minimize the time spent putting clean dishes away.